Virtual Desktop for Dummies: An Intro into VDI

 Flexibility and Accessibility

-With a VDI, you can also assign and control user access to videos, documents and other important data.
+With this model, you can also assign and control user access to videos, documents and other important data.

 Productivity